vtorosyan/vtorosyan.github.io/_posts/2023/2023-07-27-navigating-change-with-tera.md

 ## Quantifying TERA

-I came up with my own way to quantify TERA for individuals as well as for myself.
+I came up with my own way to quantify TERA for individuals, as well as for myself.
 My go to measurement mechanism now is to assess each component from 0 to 5.
 Anything lower than 13 points is an indication that I have work to do.
-It is not easy to go to the involved people and ask to assess themselves, and it is very hard often to see the score being very low - but the impact it has definitely justifies the cost of feeling uncomfortable.
+Seeing low score is not easy, but that is just the start.